adelevie/answers/README.md

 ## Installation

 We use [Vagrant](http://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) for the development and test environments.
-To install, clone the repo, change to the directory, and run `script/bootstrap.sh`.
+To install, clone the repo, change to the directory, and run `script/bootstrap.sh` (If you have windows, run `script/bootstrap.bat` instead from a Command Prompt as ADMINISTRATOR).
 This will:

 * create the required files based on `.example` files
 * temporarily increase the memory of the VM to 4GB to increase the speed of compiling various dependencies